 Access, use, and reproduction of the electronic resources made available through the Grinnell College Libraries are governed by license agreements with publishers which may impose greater restrictions on use than does copyright law.
 The user is responsible for observing these agreements as well as the copyright laws of the United States (Title 17, United States Code), including the fair use guidelines that protect scholarship and research.

-NBER Working Papers are intended to make results of NBER (National Bureau of Economic Research) research available in preliminary form to encourage discussion and suggestions for revision before publication.
+The National Bureau of Economic Research makes its research available in preliminary form to encourage discussion and suggestions for revision before publication.
 Documents are in PDF format and various search options are available.

 Over 300,000 working papers in economics.
 These working papers are indexed in EconLit, so you can also find these papers by searching that database.

+1963–1968.
 Provides indexing and abstracts to economic literature, including journal articles and book reviews.
-Published by the American Economic Association.
-Available online through JSTOR.
-1963-1968.
+Published by the American Economic Association and available online through JSTOR.

 SEC Filings and Forms.
 This database provides indexing and access to all forms which companies and others are required by law to file with the U.S. Securities and Exchange Commission.

 1789–present.
 Provides access to the CIS Index, a comprehensive index/abstract to Congressional publications, plus the full text of some hearings, reports, and other Congressional documents, including the full text of the Congressional Record.
 Also contains an extensive collection of Executive Branch documents.